What is assault

 Corrective force is an assault defence that can only apply to teachers, parents, or persons who have assumed the obligations of parenthood.
 There are strict requirements for the legal correction of a child by force.
 These include:

-- The force must be intended for corrective purposes.
+- Force must be intended for corrective purposes.

-- The child must be capable of benefiting from the correction.
+- Child must be capable of benefiting from the correction.